Let’s Ocean Bomb Horsham and surrounding towns and villages!

 Tell me more:

-During this ocean bomb week, we would like some of the art to be displayed in the shops offering a water bottle refill service to raise awareness of this important service.
+Between now and July we would like some of the art to be displayed in the shops offering a water bottle refill service to raise awareness of this important service.
 Within Horsham town alone, there are currently (at the time of writing) 25 refill shops.
 You can find water bottle refill shops and locations by downloading an app - learn more here.

 You can either make your art at your own chosen location or you can join our creative upcycling volunteers at the Horsham Repair Cafe (1st Saturday of every month 10-4.30pm.
 The clothes repairs, textile upcycling, knitting and crochet session is 1.30-4.30pm).
 We have plenty of space where our wonderful volunteers will help you learn the skills of knitting and crochet.

 You can either work on your own piece or with others to create a collaborative piece of ‘ocean art’.
-This project offers a wonderful creative and social opportunity for everyone, so come and enjoy a friendly and inspiring environment.
+This project offers a wonderfully creative and social opportunity for everyone, so come and enjoy a friendly and inspiring environment.

 How big should the piece of art be?